Roisin-13/CSharp-Project/README.md

 ### * Possible improvements for the future
 - Using interfaces for repository, and possibly the menu.
+- The repository shouldn't be catching errors due to single responsibility framework (but couldn't get it to work any other way).

 ### * Notable Mentions (i.e. anyone that may have helped/produced valuable input to your project)
  - Morgan Welsh QA tutor (https://github.com/MrWalshyType2).